dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     whose enclosing scope is the shared case scope, defined below.

     The then statement of an if-case statement is executed in a new scope whose enclosing scope is the case's case scope.

+    The then element of an if-case element is evaluated in a new scope whose enclosing scope is the case's case scope.

 #### Shared case scope